frcdesign/FRCDesign.org/docs/design-challenge/challenges/week5.md

 === "Beginner"

     You’ve decided to create a manipulator for the game piece.
 Assume that you have some sort of way to move said manipulator from the scoring position to the loading position.
-A master sketch is *recommended* but not required.
+A main layout sketch is *recommended* but not required.

 === "Advanced"
-    Your goal is to create a master sketch for a full robot that can complete all aspects of the game.
+    Your goal is to create a main layout sketch for a full robot that can complete all aspects of the game.
 Additionally, pick one of those subsystems that *directly interacts with the game piece* and cad it.

 [Game Manual](https://docs.google.com/document/d/1ynYfuKPXyR3cytz_HU-oRXMlP_4aaSq4HhAE19bZBNE/edit#heading=h.x9wc4itn09tl "Game Manual Link"){:target="_blank"}